Dance in Indonesia: The Prehistoric Tribal Era

 Dances in Indonesia are believed by many scholars to have had their beginning in rituals and religious worship.
-Such dances are usually based on rituals, like the war dances, the dance of witch doctors, and dance to call for rain or any agricultural related rituals such as Hudoq dance ritual of Dayak people.
+Such dances are usually based on rituals, like the war dances, the dance of witch doctors, and dance to call for rain or any agricultural-related rituals such as Hudoq dance ritual of Dayak people.
 War dances such as cakalele of Maluku and kabasaran dance of Minahasa, North Sulawesi.
 Others are inspired by nature, such as the Tari Merak (Peafowl dance) of West Java.
 Ancient forms are usually characterized by repetitive movements like the Tor-Tor dance of the Batak people of (North Sumatra).
-The dancing also is meant to let the human's inner spirit come out, and also to calm or appease the spirits.
-Some of the tribal dances involving trance mental condition which interpreted as channeling the spirits through the dancer's body movements.
+The dancing is also meant to let the human's inner spirit come out, and also to calm or appease the spirits.
+Some of the tribal dances involving trance mental condition, which is interpreted as channelling the spirits through the dancer's body movements.
 Tari Sanghyang Dedari is a special dance of Bali, in which the dancers are pre-pubescent girls in trance, chasing away bad spirits.
-The dance of kuda lumping and keris dance also involve trance.
+The dance of kuda lumping and keris dance also involves trance.

 The Hindu-Buddhist Era

 Lakshmana, Rama and Shinta in Ramayana ballet at Prambanan, Java.

 With the advent of Dharmic religions in Indonesia, Hinduism and Buddhism were celebrated in ritual and in art.
 Although the poem originates in India, Ramayana and Mahabharata epic has long been adopted by the Javanese people.
-Etchings of the story can be found on temples dating back to the tenth century CE, and has since then played a recurring role in ancient Javanese literature as well as wayang shows.
+Etchings of the story can be found on temples dating back to the tenth century CE, and have since then played a recurring role in ancient Javanese literature as well as wayang shows.

 They incorporated stories of the Ramayana, Mahabharata and also Panji cycles into dance-drama, which is called sendratari (dance-drama) or sometimes simply translated as "ballet", such as Ramayana Ballet of Java and Bali.
-Highly stylized methods of dances were developed and are still obvious nowadays, especially in the islands of Java and Bali.
+Highly stylized methods of dance were developed and are still obvious nowadays, especially in the islands of Java and Bali.
 The Javanese Ramayana dance-drama is regularly staged and performed in ninth century Prambanan temple compound, Yogyakarta; while its Balinese counterpart is also performed in various Balinese temples throughout the island.
-The Javanese wayang wong dance-drama took stories from the episodes of Ramayana or Mahabharata Hindu epic.
-However, the dances are distinct to those of Indian.
-While hand gestures are still very important, Indonesian dancers do not have the Indian attention to mudra: instead the dances incorporated local forms.
-Javanese court dances stressed on graceful and slow movements while the dances of Balinese court are more dynamic and very expressive.
+The Javanese wayang wong dance-drama took stories from the episodes of the Ramayana or the Mahabharata Hindu epic.
+However, the dances are distinct from those of India.
+While hand gestures are still very important, Indonesian dancers do not have the Indian attention to mudra: instead the dances incorporate local forms.
+Javanese court dances stressed graceful and slow movements, while the dances of the Balinese court are more dynamic and very expressive.
 The Javanese sacred ritual dance of Bedhaya has very gentle and elegant moves.
-It is believed to have its root in 14th century Majapahit court or probably earlier, which originated as ritual dance performed by virgins to worship Indic deities such as Shiva, Brahma, and Vishnu.
+It is believed to have its root in 14th century Majapahit court or probably earlier, which originated as a ritual dance performed by virgins to worship Indic deities such as Shiva, Brahma, and Vishnu.